joeatbayes/file2consul/README.md

 	  delete the file before running the utility.
-      This value is interpolated so you can use variables things like enviornment as part of file name.
+      This value is interpolated so you can use variables things like enviornment as part of file name. will not be written even -URI=NONE.

+   -PATHDELIM =  Delimiter to use when splitting list of
+       files, paths or URI for fields like -URI, -IN.
+       Defaults to :: when not set.

+   -PRINTLINES = Flag when this value is specified the
+     system will print every input line as it is read to help in diagnostics.

    -appname = variable used for interpolation
    -env =  variable used for interpolation
    -company = variable used for interpolation